 Best Types of Water for Hydrangeas

-When it comes to watering your hydrangeas, most types of water will work just fine.
+When watering your hydrangeas, most types of water will work just fine.
 This includes rainwater, tap water, or filtered water.
-The thing to keep in mind is if your water contains any added chemicals (like excess chlorine from city water or lots of salt from softened well water).
-If either of these things are true, then you might want to consider a more natural alternative (like collected rainwater or unsoftened water from a well) for your plantsāsince they may not take kindly to overly processed or mineralized water.
+Remember if your water contains any added chemicals (like excess chlorine from city water or lots of salt from softened well water).
+If either of these things are true, then you might want to consider a more natural alternative (like collected rainwater or unsoftened water from a well) for your plants—since they may not take kindly to overly processed or mineralized water.

 How to Water Hydrangeas – The Final Word

-Adequately watering hydrangeas isnāt rocket science, but it does take a bit of observation and commitment (like all gardening) to get it right.
-Start by noticing how quickly your garden soil dries out, and how much water your hydrangeas need to thrive.
-Once you better understand the conditions of your garden and the requirements of your plantsāyouāll be set up for watering success.
+Adequately watering hydrangeas isn’t rocket science, but it takes some observation and commitment (like all gardening) to get it right.
+Start by noticing how quickly your garden soil dries out and how much water your hydrangeas need to thrive.
+Once you better understand the conditions of your garden and the requirements of your plants—you’ll be set up for watering success.

 Larissa is a writer, gardener, and herbalist living in the San Juan mountains of Colorado.
 Her writing has been widely published in lifestyle and personal finance publications all over the country, and she's also the creator of the weekly newsletter @rootedintribe.